curv3d/curv/docs/v-rep/Ray_Tracing.rst

 Newton's method is a root finding method that can be incorporated into ray tracing algorithms.
 It requires the implicit function to be C1 continuous.

-This is an inconvenient requirement, since geometric primitives that create sharp edges and corners, like cube and union, are not C1 continuous.
+C1 continuity is an inconvenient requirement, since geometric primitives that create sharp edges and corners, like cube and union, are not C1 continuous.
 We would need to substitute continuous approximations.
+Fractals, represented by iterated function systems, are not generally C1 continuous.
+In fact, Sphere Tracing was originally invented to solve the problem of ray tracing fractals.

 In addition to Lipschitz(1) continuity and C1 continuity, a third form of additional structure is interval arithmetic.
 The implicit function is